pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/docker.md

 #### Environment variable

-The Pydio Cells docker image uses two environment variables to define the url internal to the application and the url external to the application

 - `CELLS_NO_SSL`: uses ssl or not (default to 0 => uses ssl)
 - `CELLS_BIND` : internal url - used by services to talk between each others
 - `CELLS_EXTERNAL` : external url - used in links, etc..